11 hiking tips to motivate you to get outdoors in springtime

 Don't let the blustery conditions in spring can catch you unawares (Image credit: Preserved Light Photography)

-We do always say this, but the blustery conditions in spring can catch you unawares.
-It might be sunny when you set off and you may be tempted to leave your jacket in the car, but don’t.
-The weather can quickly take a turn, leaving you shivering on the trail, and precipitation can often be sleet or hail.
+Spring weather can be wide ranging, from warm and sunny to cold, wet and windy.
+The sun might be out when you set off and you may be tempted to leave your jacket in the car, but don’t.
+The weather can quickly take a turn, leaving you shivering on the trail.
+Precipitation can also fall as rain, sleet or hail.

 Footprings in the mud

-Hiking in spring can be a bit frustrating since the trails can be too muddy to hike (Image credit: Getty)
+Hiking in spring can be a bit frustrating since some trails can be too muddy to walk (Image credit: Getty)

 • The trails can be extremely muddy in spring, so come prepared